Portraits of Pride 2025

 Portraits of Pride: A Celebration of Legacy Makers

-On June 26 1971, two years after Stonewall riots in New York.
-Boston became one of the first cities to host an LGBTQ+ parade.
-This parade was a bold declaration that queer people belonged in the city’s streets, neighborhoods, and future.
-For generations, LGBTQ+ people have been fighting against systemic oppression, violence, and to this day, we are still fighting for the active erasure of our humanity, our history and our presence.
+On June 26 1971, two years after Stonewall riots in New York, Boston became one of the first cities to host an LGBTQ+ parade.
+This parade was a bold declaration that queer people belonged in the city’s streets, its neighborhoods, and its future.
+For generations, LGBTQ+ people have been fighting against systemic oppression, violence, and to this day, we are still fighting the active erasure of our humanity, our history and our presence.
 Despite the challenges of the last 70 years, LGBTQ+ people have persisted, they have continuously broken down barriers, demanded equality, and as a result of their advocacy, they have changed history.
 Their courage have laid the foundation for the rights we hold today.
 The courage that LGBTQ+ leaders modeled over the past 7 decades and beyond, serve as a pillar upon which America will reach its promise of freedom.

 This year, Portraits of Pride 2025 presents 20 portraits to honor extraordinary individuals whose work, activism, and sheer presence have shaped Greater Boston’s LGBTQ+ movement.
 Some are legends whose contributions span decades; others are still forging paths forward.
 Their stories are a testament to resilience, a call to action, and, above all, proof of what is possible.
 This exhibition arrives at a critical moment; a moment in which the LGBTQ+ lives are under attack.
 With bans on our literature, attempts to distort our history, and legislation threatening our very existence, we stand firm in the conviction that we will not go back.